 But in response to this David Byrne (pictured) urged people not to believe the promises of the insurance industry, especially considering they have already gone back on the Pre-LASPO pledges.

 “The insurers talk about motorists profiting from this but how can anyone truly believe that.
 They said that they would pump the money saved from the savings made by LASPO back into car insurance premiums, but after managing to do this for a little over a year, they are once again putting prices up and any savings made on car insurance premiums were minimal.
 It is clear from this that the savings made will not be passed on to the consumer.”

 “This campaign has been nothing to do with saving honest motorists money, this is all about feeding their own profits by punishing the very same honest motorists when they have the temerity to be injured in an accident that they did not cause or ask to be in.”

 “It is common knowledge that the vast majority of Road Traffic Accidents are worth less than the proposed £5,000 limit, so it is clear to see that if this increase does happen and you then do have the unfortunate luck to be injured in an accident, that you will be left to fend for yourself, with no compensation to help fund any ongoing treatment you require.”

 “People need to ask themselves, whether a saving of maximum £50 per year, is truly worth it, when the reality is a whole lot worse should you suffer injury in an accident that wasn’t your fault?”

 “The Government need to ask themselves whether they have truly explored every avenue, in their attempt to drive fraudulent drivers off the road, before they implement such a disgraceful piece of legislation.”

-It is now more important than ever that the public make their voices heard and you can start doing this by signing this petition to oppose these proposed changes.
+It is now more important than ever that the public make their voices heard and you can start doing this by signing the petition.